cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 {{#include ../listings/ch04-understanding-ownership/no_listing_09_snapshots/src/lib.cairo}}
 ```

-> Note: It is only possible to call the `len()` method on an array snapshot because it is defined as such in the `ArrayTrait` trait.
+> Note: it is only possible to call the `len()` method on an array snapshot because it is defined as such in the `ArrayTrait` trait.
 If you try to call a method that is not defined for snapshots on a snapshot, you will get a compilation error.
 However, you can call methods expecting a snapshot on non-snapshot types.

 The output of this program is: